Walkie-talkies are helping families speak to COVID-infected loved ones

 Keeping isolated patients connected

-Many doctors, like Fenster and Schiffman, haven’t been able to serve on the front lines of COVID-19.
+Many doctors, like Fenster and Schiffman, haven’t been able to serve on the frontlines of COVID-19.
 But in some instances, like this one, that’s given them the space to solve for some of virus’s less catastrophic impacts.

 In April, Fenster got word that she would be needed to assist in the hospital’s intensive care unit.
 COVID-19 cases were rising to their peak in New York City and the hospital needed everyone on staff to help out.
 Fenster had never worked in the ICU, so she spent weeks interviewing colleagues and studying intensively in preparation.
 Columbia Presbyterian ultimately was able to get intensive care doctors from around the state to come down and work in critical care, obviating Fenster’s new role.